-Fig.1 shows a block diagram of a pipelined ADC, where DAC capacitor mismatch, finite gain and nonlinearity of the operational amplifier degrade the SNDR of the pipelined ADC; here we consider how to calibrate for them.

-Fig.2 shows a Split ADC structure, and it has been shown in [5], [6] that there is a class of background calibration algorithms that can converge quickly with small overhead in terms of power consumption and chip area.
+Figure 1 shows a block diagram of a pipelined ADC, where DAC capacitor mismatch, finite gain and nonlinearity of the operational amplifier degrade the SNDR of the pipelined ADC; here we consider how to calibrate for them.
+Figure 2 shows a Split ADC structure, and it has been shown in [5], [6] that there is a class of background calibration algorithms that can converge quickly.